-The film was banned in many Arab countries as they felt they were misrepresented.
-Omar Sharif arranged with President Gamal Abdel Nasser of Egypt to view the film to show him there was nothing wrong with the way they were portrayed.
-Nasser loved the film and allowed it to be released in Egypt where it went on to become a monster hit.
+This movie was banned in many Arab countries as they felt they were misrepresented.
+Omar Sharif arranged with President Gamal Abdel Nasser of Egypt to view the movie to show him there was nothing wrong with the way they were portrayed.
+Nasser loved the movie and allowed it to be released in Egypt, where it went on to become a monster hit.

 The first time Peter O'Toole tried riding a camel, blood oozed from his jeans.
 "This is a very delicate Irish arse", he warned his instructor.
 He finally mastered his camel-riding technique by adding a layer of sponge rubber under the saddle to ease his bruised backside...a practical innovation quickly adopted by the actual Bedouin tribesmen acting as extras during the desert location filming.
 O'Toole was nicknamed "ab al-'Isfanjah" ("father of the sponge") by the Bedouin.

 On his first location scouting trip in Jordan, Director Sir David Lean discovered the remains of the Turkish locomotives and railroad tracks Lawrence had destroyed during the Arab Revolution.
 After forty years in the sun, they hadn't even rusted.